CALL US! (888) 848-0144

 Problems to Look Out For

-PCM reprogramming doesn’t always go smoothly.
-If the programming seems to stall, the tool company’s technical support line can be an essential resource.
+PCM reprogramming sometimes goes smoothly.
+The tool company’s technical support line can be an essential resource if the programming stalls.
 There are a few common problems that may come up:

-Throughout the reprogramming operation, battery voltage must remain constant.
+Battery voltage must remain constant throughout the reprogramming operation.
 If the job takes an hour or more, even the slight AC ripple produced by a standard battery charger is enough to cause a problem.
 Some battery chargers are made to provide clean voltage for reprogramming.
 Look for electronically controlled battery chargers and power supplies that mention reprogramming or reflashing.
-If the battery voltage falls too low during that first start-up, the PCM may not initialize correctly.
+The PCM may not initialize correctly if the battery voltage falls too low during that first start-up.

 It’s important to note that only an updated program can be loaded into the vehicle computer.
 There is no going back to an earlier version.
 What’s the worst-case scenario?
 If your PCM is frozen or the process is incomplete, you may need to purchase a new PCM.